Table of Contents

 Pets can be the most meaningful beings in a person’s life.

 They are family, friends, and life partners, all wrapped into one.

 So when they pass, many owners may think about purchasing pet caskets for dogs.

 It can be especially devastating when our canine companions pass away.

 Some would compare the feeling to that of losing a human loved one.
 However, after they have passed, the question becomes, “What do I do now?”

 Is it best to just have them cremated?
-To put their ashes in a urn?
-Or should you bury your pet just like you would a family member, in a comfortable casket?
+To put their ashes in an urn?
+Or should you bury your pet just like you would a family member in a comfortable casket?

 Are Pet Caskets for Dogs Too Much?
 Do We Really Need Them?

 People have been memorializing their pets from pretty much the beginning of domestication.